winitzki/scall/tutorial/programming_dhall.md

 #### Example: lists defined via higher-kinded encoding

+It is instructive to try using the higher-kinded Church encodings for representing ordinary lists, trees, and other recursive type constructors for which the ordinary Church encoding would be perfectly sufficient.
-To illustrate the usage and limitations of the higher-kinded Church encoding, we will now redefine  the `List` functor   in terms of `LFixK` and try working with the resulting data type.
+To see how that would work, let us   now redefine  the `List` functor   in terms of `LFixK` and try working with the resulting data type.
+This will illustrate the complications and the limitations of the higher-kinded encodings.

 A recursive type equation defining the `List` functor can be written as: